slatedocs/slate/source/index.html.md

 ## Request

 All requests to the API have `path` component.
 It's used to access resources and actions.
-For resources it can be followed by an id to get it by id.
-At the end query parameters can be added to further modify the response.
+For resources it can be followed by an `id` to get resource by id.
+At the end query parameters (`params`) can be added to further modify the response.

 `https://api.fantasticservices.com/v2/client/{{path}}/{{{id}}}?{{params}}`